logo

 What is the Thyroid Gland?

 At the base of the neck is a butterfly-shaped gland called the thyroid, just below the Adam's apple.
 It produces two key hormones—thyroxine (T4) and triiodothyronine (T3)—which regulate metabolism, heart rate, body temperature, and energy levels.
-Each and every cell and organ in the body is impacted by these hormones, making the thyroid essential for normal physical and cognitive development.
+Every cell and organ in the body is impacted by these hormones, making the thyroid essential for normal physical and cognitive development.

 During menstruation, puberty, and other life phases, hormonal changes are typical.
 These alterations, however, can result in serious health issues if they are caused by an unbalanced thyroid.
 Thyroid issues in girls can impact: